-In light of the highly complex technology involved in our products, there can be no assurance that we will be able to continue providing adequate support for our products.
+In light of the highly complex technology involved in our products, there can be no assurance that we will be able to manufacture and commercialize our products on a timely basis or continue providing adequate support for our products.
 Our customers have in the past experienced reliability issues with our products.
 If our products have reliability or other quality issues or require unexpected levels of support in the future, the market acceptance and utilization of our products may not grow to levels sufficient to support our costs and our reputation and business could be harmed.
 We generally deliver our sequencing instruments with one year of service included in the purchase price and offer additional years of service for an additional fee.
 If our service and support costs increase, our business and operations may be adversely affected.